-- A Housing Needs Survey was carried out in the village of Branston in January 2016. - Results obtained showed there was a need in the next 5 years for up to 2 affordable homes and 0 open market (sale) homes for local people enabling them to be suitably housed within the community.
-Both of the respondents in affordable housing need would be happy to move to Croxton Kerrial to meet their housing needs. - Local needs affordable homes could be developed on a 'rural exception site', if available, and subject to local support some open market sale homes could be used to cross-subsidise the affordable homes. - The alternative to this is that the local homes that are needed are developed as part of a larger development if the opportunity arises and if the needs cannot be met by existing properties. - The housing needs that have been identified along with the potential ways to meet them, if desired and necessary, will be explored further by the Croxton Kerrial & Branston Parish Council, the local community, Melton Borough Council and Midlands Rural Housing.
+- A Housing Needs Survey was carried out in the Parish of Waltham on the Wolds and Thorpe Arnold in June/July 2016. - Results obtained showed there was a need in Thorpe Arnold village in the next 5 years for up to 0 affordable homes and 0 open market (sale) homes for local people enabling them to be suitably housed within the community. - Where local needs affordable homes (elsewhere in the Parish) could be developed on a 'rural exception site', if available, and subject to local support some open market sale homes could be used to cross-subsidise the affordable homes. - The alternative to this is that the local homes that are needed are developed as part of a larger development if the opportunity arises and if the needs cannot be met by existing properties. - The housing needs that have been identified, along with the potential ways to meet them if desired and necessary, will be explored further by the Neighbourhood Plan Steering Group, the Parish Council, the local community, Melton Borough Council and Midlands Rural Housing.